gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/the_gnat_compilation_model.rst

   :file:`system-`        :file:`s-`
   ===================== ==============

   These system files have a hyphen in the second character position.
-That is why normal user files replace such a character with a tilde, to avoid confusion with system file names.
+That's is why normal user files replace such a character with a tilde.

   As an example of this special rule, consider :file:`ada-strings-wide_fixed.adb`, which gets krunched as follows::